 Spruce budworm outbreaks are an important part of the natural forest cycle in Gros Morne National Park.
 Insect disturbance is responsible for opening up gaps in the canopy so new trees can start to grow.
 Maintaining an appropriate amount of natural disturbance creates a patchwork of young and old forest across the landscape, and this helps ensure that all wildlife species can meet their habitat needs.

-Parks Canada has received a request from the provincial government to allow Gros Morne National Park to be included in an Early Intervention Budworm Control Program from 2021 onwards.
+In 2020, Parks Canada received a request from the Government of Newfoundland and Labrador – Department of Fisheries, Forestry and Agriculture, to allow Gros Morne National Park to be included in an Early Intervention Budworm Control Program from 2021 onwards.
 There is concern that the national park could act as a source of spruce budworm that spreads to neighbouring lands.
-This request is now being considered by Parks Canada.